barotto/IBMulator/README.md

 Otherwise if you want a floppy image with the VIDE-CDD driver you can try this: https://archive.org/details/mscdex-2.23-installer-incl.-vide-cdd

+*Note:* ATAPI drivers are not all the same and you can have different results depending on the running program.
+For example with XCDROM.SYS the stock Media Player included in Windows 3 won't play mixed mode CDs, while it works properly with VIDE-CDD.SYS.

 ### The GUI

 #### Modes of operation